 Remgro’s ethical standards are applied to the processes for the recruitment, evaluation of performance and reward of employees, as well as the sourcing of suppliers.

 The Board provides for sanctions and remedies in instances where Remgro’s ethical standards are breached.
 The actual adherence to ethical standards by employees and other stakeholders cannot be regulated but stems from personal conviction.
-However, the Audit and Risk Committee monitors fraud risk and related processes and the Social and Ethics Committee monitors compliance with the Code of Ethics and addresses instances of non-compliance.
+However, the Audit and Risk Committee monitors fraud risk and related processes and the Social and Ethics Committee monitors compliance with the Code of Ethics and addresses instances of non-compliance, should such ever occur.

 Remgro has implemented a whistleblowing process to enable employees and third parties to report any perceived or alleged irregular or unethical behaviour in a confidential and controlled environment.
 Reports are monitored and managed with regular feedback to the Audit and Risk Committee.
 A 24-hour anonymous Ethics Hotline is managed by an independent external service provider and can be accessed telephonically or via email.
-During the year under review no calls were received through the hotline which related to alleged governance breaches or ethical anomalies at Remgro.
+During the year under review no alleged incident was received.
 Where calls are to be received which relate to alleged irregularities at investee companies, such calls will be directed to the appropriate governance structures at the respective investee companies via the Remgro representatives serving on the boards of these companies.

 The Board is ultimately responsible for Remgro’s corporate citizenship.
 The Social and Ethics Committee assists the Board in ensuring that Remgro is and remains a good and responsible corporate citizen.
 The Board oversees and monitors, on an ongoing basis, how the consequences of Remgro’s strategies, activities and outputs affect its status as a responsible corporate citizen.
 This oversight and monitoring function is performed in relation to the triple context within which Remgro operates.